Salvia pentstemonoides

 Salvia pentstemonoides (Big red sage) is a species of herbaceous flowering plant in the family Lamiaceae.
 It is a perennial that is rare in nature and native to only a few locations in Texas, including the Edwards Plateau.
-The plant remains endangered due to destruction of habitat and browsing by deer.
+The plant remains endangered due to destruction of habitat, drought, and browsing by deer.
 The severe Texas drought of the 1950s may have contributed to its decline.

 Big red sage was thought to be extinct beginning around 1946, until it was rediscovered by botanist Marshall Enquist in 1980 while shooting pictures for his Wildflowers of the Texas Hill Country.
 At first, Enquist didn't realize he had taken a photo of an 'extinct' plant.
 He identified it as Salvia pentstemonoides from a guide book which didn't state that the plant was considered extinct.
 Wildflowers of the Texas Hill Country was finally published in 1987, without S. pentstemonoides.
 That year, Enquist began thinking about adding some more wildflowers—including S. pentstemonoides—to a second edition.
 While inquiring about the plant, he was surprised to learn that it had been considered extinct for many years.
 In 1988, Enquist received the Donovan Stewart Correll Memorial Award from the Native Plant Society of Texas for his rediscovery of Salvia pentstemonoides.